Download the KSP installation file and then select and run it.

 Registration of the Cryptographic Provider in the registry.
 The provider registration can be seen at the following registry path:

-- HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Cryptography\Providers\Xorble Key Vault Key Storage Provider\UM
+- HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Cryptography\Providers\Xorble Key Storage Provider for Key Vault\UM

 New Event Provider